Knitter/codices/README.md

 info, a REST API that allows access to the platform's features through a JSON based interface and a pair of mobile applications that consume the API.

 The main application, for most users, will be the WEB backend.
-But installing one implies installing all the applications that make the platform (except for the tow mobile APP).
+But installing one implies installing all the applications that make the platform (except for the two mobile APP).

-You can use only the WEB version and ignore the RES API.
+If you want, you can use the WEB version and ignore the REST API.

 ## REST API